darkmusic/sticky-image-manager/Readme.md

 You can resize images if needed by dragging a corner or a side.
 It will maintain the aspect ratio of the image.

+### Drag and Drop

+- You can drag an image file from your OS (Explorer/Finder/Nautilus) directly onto a viewer to load it.
+- Supported formats: PNG, JPG/JPEG, GIF, BMP.
+- The viewer reuses its existing window (no reset), so custom move/resize remains active.
+- The last-used directory is updated on successful drop and is remembered by the File Open dialog.

 ## Building

 1. Install JDK 25 (GraalVM JDK 25+37.1 has been confirmed to work) and Maven.